hydroLB/Arduino_Auto_Chicken_Coop/README.md

 ## 📜 License

-This project is licensed under the [MIT License](LICENSE).
-Please see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License].

 ## 🎉 Acknowledgements

 Thank you for considering the Arduino-Powered Chicken Coop project for your home or farm.
 We hope it brings joy and efficiency to you and your chickens.
-Happy farming! 🐔🌻🌞
+Happy farming!